cogitor/cogitor.github.io/_posts/2016-08-01-using-identity-functions.md

 Although they are very simple, there are some [interesting use cases](http://benjiweber.co.uk/blog/2015/01/14/implicit-conversions-with-identity-functions/) of the identity functions.
 For instance, they can be useful as a default argument for transformation functions, so that if the argument is passed, the transformation would be executed.

-One example is parsing and converting a JSON string into a Scala object using the [play json library](https://www.playframework.com/documentation/2.5.x/ScalaJson).
+One example is parsing and converting a JSON string into a Scala object using the [Play JSON library](https://www.playframework.com/documentation/2.5.x/ScalaJson).

 Let's define a function for parsing and converting a JSON string: